TanmayJain97/Address-Book-JS/README.md

 # Address-Book-JS

-Modified to UC 5 - Ability to find a person with name delete it from the array
+Modified to UC 6 - Ability to find number of contacts in the address book